 Using the guide, we make incisions in the gums, and place the number of implants necessary for your treatment (four for all-on-4, six for all-on-6, and so on).
 Then we stitch the gums closed around the implants.
 After surgically placing the implants, we attach a temporary set of false teeth to protect the implant posts and restore your smile while your mouth heals.

 The healing process after dental implant surgery typically takes around three to six months.
 Luckily, you will never be without teeth during that time thanks to the temporary prosthesis.
 Copper Creek Dental also offers platelet-rich fibrin therapy to naturally speed up the healing process.

 Make sure to closely follow all of your post-operative instructions, and to take any prescribed medication as directed.

 As your mouth heals, the implant posts fuse to your jaw bone in a process called osseointegration.
 This is what makes all-on-4s so stable, and what makes them superior to other restorations like dentures and bridges.

 Step 5: Attaching the Permanent Restorations

-After your mouth has fully healed, you’ll return for another appointment to have the permanent set of false teeth attached to your implants.
+After your mouth has fully healed, you’ll return to have the permanent full arch (set of false teeth) attached to your implants.
 Your dentist will check your bite and make any necessary final adjustments to your prosthesis.

 If you’d like to get back to living confidently with a full set of teeth, contact Copper Creek Dental.
 We help adults in Daybreak and the neighboring communities transform their smiles in as few appointments as possible.
+We can determine whether you need all-on-4 full arch dental implant-supported appliances, single implants, or other restorations.
 Give us a call at 801-280-1911 to schedule a consultation so you can find out whether getting all-on-4s is the right treatment for you.